Curbing Cars: Rethinking How We Get Around is a crowd-funded journalism project looking at changing attitudes toward personal transportation.

 Curbing Cars is exploring at what these changes mean for cities and communities, and we’re studying what all this means to the future of the auto industry.
 We see transportation as a spectrum, not as a single choice, and our journalism focuses on all the aspects of getting around.

-Read more about Curbing Cars, our work and the social trends that prompted the project, in this cover story in the Columbia Journalism Review.
+Read more about what led to the creation of Curbing Cars, our work and the social trends that prompted the project, in this cover story in the Columbia Journalism Review.

 Want to join our mailing list?
 Email us at email@example.com.
 We’ll keep you up to date on Curbing Cars articles and activities.
-As soon as our newsletter is ready to go, we’ll invite you to subscribe.
+Our newsletter will be available soon.